-With summer ending in Michigan City, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Michigan City, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be full of dust and debris from your yard.
-This buildup can limit your unit’s efficiency and cause it to break down.
-Or require replacement more quickly.
+If you haven’t washed it this year, it could be blocked with dust and yard refuse.
+This collection can decrease your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally maintained every year.
+We advise having your air conditioning system professionally tuned-up every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric costs.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Consistent AC maintenance also helps our technicians spot and take care of small issues before they develop into costly problems.
+Consistent AC maintenance also helps our technicians locate and address minor issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do on your own between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?